kawu/lexeme-clustering/README.md

 Input
 -----

-ahe input data should consists of a list of words, each word in a separate line.
+The input data should consists of a list of words, each word in a separate line.
-Words don'tehave to be given in any specific order and duplicates are acceptable.
+Words don't have to be given in any specific order and duplicates are acceptable.
 For example:

     psalm